pietheinstrengholt/redpepper/readme.md

 Copyright (c) 2016 Piethein Strengholt, piethein@strengholt-online.nl

 Unbranded is an easy to use management solution to easily maintain and document regulatory, management and disclosure reports.
 Unbranded features a lightweight fluid responsive design.
-It is written in JavaScript and PHP and uses the Laravel 5.1 and Twitter boostrap framework.
+It is written in PHP/Laravel + jQuery / HTML / CSS (Bootstrap).

 REQUIREMENTS
 ------------